AviatrixSystems/Docs/HowTos/tgw_faq.rst

 How to migrate from Aviatrix Transit Gateway to on-prem to TGW + DXGW?
 -------------------------------------------------------------------------

  1. Prepare.
-Ceate a DXGW on AWS Console, figure out the cloud VPCs summary prefixes. i.e., prepare for TGW Orchestrator -> Plan -> Step 7
+Create a DXGW on AWS Console, figure out the cloud VPCs summary prefixes. i.e., prepare for TGW Orchestrator -> Plan -> Step 7
  #.
 Disconnect Aviatrix Transit Gateway from VGW.
 Transit Network -> Setup -> Step 8 (Disconnect VGW)
  #.
 Connect.
 Connect to DXGW.
 TGW Orchestrator -> Plan -> Step 7